minetest-mods/customnode/README.md

-# minetest-customnode
-A framework mod for easy nodes definitions
+# customnode - A minetest mod for easy nodes definitions in other mods

 This mod provides the function customnode.get_nodelist_by_textures() that can be used in other mods to get additional mods in easy.
 The modder can focus on textures.